 British Museum: Great Russell Street, WC1B 3DG

 London Cabaret Club: If you have a celebration there is no better place to book than this club.
-The current show is Hats, Heels and Horses, which is a British blast of singing and dancing with some acrobatics.
-It’s Strictly Come Dancing meets Ascot so expect slick dance steps and beautiful big hats.
-Homeboy and I were invited to see this show which was very exciting.
-The production is classy starring West End pros with original choreography and uplifting music.
+The current show is Hats, Heels and Horses, a British blast of singing and dancing with some acrobatics.
+It’s Strictly Come Dancing meets Ascot, so expect slick dance steps and beautiful big hats.
+Homeboy and I were invited to see this exhilarating show.
+The production is classy, starring West End pros with original choreography and uplifting music.
 Combined with a delicious three-course meal, we had a fabulous time.
 Packages start at £35 and go up to £165.
-If you spend more you get a five-course meal and meet the performers.
-Make sure you book your tickets now, you’ll love it!
+If you spend more, you get a five-course meal and meet the performers.
+Make sure you book your tickets now; you’ll love it!

 London Cabaret Club: Victoria House, Bloomsbury Square, WC1B 4DA

 Lamb’s Conduit Street: If you want to browse independent boutiques and men’s fashion stores, you’ll love this picturesque road.
-With delightful delicatessen style eateries like La Fromagerie, the artisan cheesemonger, you can eat on the street and watch the world go by.
-Buy groceries from The People’s Supermarket which sells food from local suppliers to keep the prices down.
-Visit Persephone Book Shop which reprints neglected female writers from the mid-twentieth century.
-Pop into the Pentreath and Hall interiors shop on Rugby Street which is very close.
+You can eat on the street and watch the world go by with delightful delicatessen-style eateries like La Fromagerie, the artisan cheesemonger.
+Buy groceries from The People’s Supermarket, which sells food from local suppliers to keep the prices down.
+Pop into the Pentreath and Hall interiors shop on Rugby Street, which is very close.